AceCentre/X80/firmware/WirelessSwitch/Readme.md

 ## Credits

 Will Wade, With a big nod to Prente Romiche/Saltillo and their aeroswitch.
+Note  - I have no idea if there's does exactly the same as this but a big clue was the fact they called it "Broadcast mode"